starkinfra/sdk-python/README.md

 ```

 **Note**: This SDKs uses the starkbank SDK as its core dependency, so watch out for version and user conflicts if you are using both SDKs.
-Also, the rest of this setup is pretty much the same as the starkbank SDK,so if you already use it, feel free to skip the rest of the section.
+Also, the rest of this setup is pretty much the same as the starkbank SDK, so if you already use it, feel free to skip the rest of the section.

 ## 2. Create your Private and Public Keys